DevOpsStuff/Build-and-Package-Management/Gradle.md

 This will first download the version of gradle specified in the wrapper, install it in your home `.gradle` directory, then run the task using that gradle version.

 The gradle wrapper scripts and jar files can be checked into version control, along with the gradle wrapper task specified in the build file.
 This ensures that everyone who checks out the project and runs the build will do so with the same gradle version.

-## Basic Gradle Tasks

-Gradle DSL is written in Groovy, which is a JVM language.
-See [Groovy Fundamentals Course on Pluralsight](https://app.pluralsight.com/library/courses/groovy-fundamentals/table-of-contents).

 ### What is a Task